chrenn/kju/README.md

 <p align="center"><img width="200" src="media/icon.png" alt="Kju"></p>

-> Kju.
-Improved waiting time for the adidas.com splash page.
+> ❯❯❯_ Kju – Improved waiting time for the adidas.com splash page.

 This is a script for people who don't want to deal with proxies for brute forcing the adidas.com splash page.
 There are a few similar scripts out there already, but this uses completely separate Chrome sessions for improved results.
 It is pretty heavy on the CPU though.